-Let us emphasise that there are many groups that do not admit generating sets satisfying the condition \eqref{eq:subexp.growth}, but that nonetheless admit sequences of almost-invariant measures.
+Let us emphasise that there are many groups that do not admit generating sets satisfying condition \eqref{eq:subexp.growth}, but that nonetheless admit sequences of almost-invariant measures.
 Indeed, it is well known that a countable discrete group admits such a sequence if and only if it belongs to the class of \emph{amenable} groups, which includes all soluble groups, for example, whereas a generating set can satisfy \eqref{eq:subexp.growth} only in a group of subexponential growth.

-Unfortunately we do not prove \cref{conj:amv} for the seqence of uniform probability measures on balls with respect to a fixed generating set that does not satisfy \eqref{eq:subexp.growth}.
-As is noted in \cite{amv}, in order to prove such a result it would be sufficient to prove that if a finite generating set $S$ for a group $G$ did not satisfy \eqref{eq:subexp.growth} then $\dc_S(G)=0$.
+Unfortunately we do not resolve \cref{conj:amv} for the seqence of uniform probability measures on balls with respect to a fixed generating set that does not satisfy \eqref{eq:subexp.growth}.
+As is noted in \cite{amv}, in order to prove the conjecture in this setting it would be sufficient to prove that if a finite generating set $S$ for a group $G$ did not satisfy \eqref{eq:subexp.growth} then $\dc_S(G)=0$.